irfansamur/ACS758/README.md

 # ACS758
- ACS758 Sensor Modulatin and PCB Design for Arduino UNO R3 (Shield)
+ ACS758 Sensor Modulation and PCB Design for Arduino UNO R3 (Shield) Designed on Proteus